Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/apothecary.md

 **Fortifying Salve.** The creature gains temporary hit points equal to your physician level + your Wisdom modifier.

 **Adrenaline Shot.** The creature gains resistance to non-magical bludgeoning, piercing, and slashing damage for 1 minute.
-When the effect ends, the creature can’t move or take actions until after its next turn, as a wave of lethargy sweeps over it.
+This effect ends early on a creature if it is unconscious or if its turn ends and it hasn’t attacked a creature since its last turn or taken damage since then.

 **Vigor Stimulant.** For 1 minute, the creature's walking speed increases by 10 feet, and it can take the Dash action as a bonus action on its turn.